 Instead of an article or page of text and visuals on your website, create a tool that provides tangible value to your audience worth sharing with their network.

-Sherwin-Williams, the paint company, created link bait in the form of a paint visualizer which allows visitors to test over a thousand paint colors on photos of the rooms they’d like to paint.
+Sherwin-Williams, the paint company, created link bait in the form of a paint visualizer, which allows visitors to test more than 1,000 paint colors on photos of the rooms they’d like to paint.

-By uploading images of their house, customers can add different colors to the walls to get a stronger understanding of what each color might look like in their bedroom, bathroom, or elsewhere.
+By uploading images of their house, customers can add different colors to the walls to get a better understanding of what each color might look like in their bedroom, bathroom or elsewhere.

-The tool gives Sherwin-Williams customers the ability to see how the company’s products might work in their homes before visiting the store or purchasing any paint.
+The tool gives Sherwin-Williams customers and leads the ability to see how the company’s products might work in their homes before visiting the store or purchasing any paint.

-One of the reasons this paint color testing tool works to build links for Sherwin-Williams is that it provides value to anyone that uses, regardless if they become a customer of the brand or not.
+One of the reasons this paint color testing tool works to build links for Sherwin-Williams is that it provides value to anyone who uses it, regardless if they become a customer of the brand or not.

 Anyone looking to paint their home can find a use for the tool to improve their experience choosing the right colors, which is what makes it an effective way to attract links.

-Think about what information visitors are looking for on your website, what experiences they are having, and what your company can offer as a free, customized solution to encourage them to spend more time on your website.
+Think about what information visitors are looking for on your website, what experiences they’re having and what your company can offer as a free, customized solution to encourage them to spend more time on your website.

-This link bait should be free to access, easy to use, and provide customized results to your audience to personalize the information they receive from using the tool.
+This link bait should be free to access and easy to use.
+It should provide customized results to your audience based on how they personalize the information using the tool.

 After developing a tool that improves the experience of your audience, create a list of relevant blogs in your industry and pitch them on the value of your tool to increase exposure.

-Glossier’s Into the Gloss: Integrate Original Research, Data, Reporting, & Media
+BrightLocal: Integrate Original Research, Data, Reporting & Media

 With more content being created than ever before and attention spans remaining low, a circumstance known as content shock, it is difficult to create content that actually reaches your audience today.